natcap/invest.users-guide/source/stormwater.rst

 Overview
 ========
+Planning agencies are increasingly considering urban water management in their strategies to address issues such as climate change, flood risk, or population growth, while protecting the environment.
+The InVEST stormwater runoff retention model can support this effort by providing information on two ecosystem services related to stormwater management: runoff retention, and groundwater recharge (Flood risk reduction is assessed in a separate InVEST model, :ref:`Urban Flood Risk Mitigation <ufrm>`).
+Runoff retention corresponds to the retention of stormwater by pervious land uses, which is beneficial given the detrimental effects of polluted stormwater discharge into rivers or the ocean.
+Groundwater recharge is a related service, corresponding to the percolation of stormwater past the root zone, potentially recharging groundwater for human and non-human purposes.

+The Model
+=========
 The model calculates annual stormwater retention volume and the associated water quality benefits.
 The value of the retention service may be calculated using a replacement cost of stormwater infrastructure.

-The Model
-=========

 Estimate stormwater retention and infiltration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^